polyas-voting/tie-resolution/README.md

 system.

-A *tie condition* occurs when two or more candidates or choices receive an equal number of votes in a ballot or a list.
+A *tie condition* occurs when two or more candidates or choices receive an equal number of votes in a ballot or a candidate list.
 In such cases, a resolution mechanism may be required to randomly order these entities.
 The primary objective of the described protocol is to ensure that the resolution order is in fact *pseudo-random* (the outcome is unpredictable and uniformly